Leonas/funlife-server/public/src/core/ui/README.md

 ### What is the actionsheet?
 Add comments on it too

 ### div id='ui_kit'
-This is the container div.
+This is the container div
-If you do not include it, we create it and move everything inside.
-This is for people who want to use jqUi inside a preexisting project
+Everything must be put inside this

 ### div id='header'
 This is the top header.